RingsNetwork/whitepaper/README.md

 Rings Whitepaper
 ===============

-This repo is about whitepapers of rings network, you can find tex source and compiled files here.
+This repo is about whitepapers of rings network, you can find tex sources and compiled files here.

 The Rings Paper
 ---------------